 - Where to go for help

 Decide on a system for passwords and implement that system company-wide.
-Consider two-factor authentication for the highest level of security, and remind employees to change their passwords frequently.
+Consider two-factor authentication for the highest level of security, and require employees to change their passwords frequently.

 Engage employees in simulations to practice how to handle a data breach.
 This can include what to say to customers in the event of a hack, or you can test their knowledge with simulated phishing attacks.